noxqsgit/phonegap-plugins/Android/LocalNotification/README.md

-Modified version by Felix C. Stegerman <felixstegerman@noxqslabs.nl>, 2012-05-01.
+Modified version by Felix C. Stegerman &lt;felixstegerman@noxqslabs.nl&gt;, 2012-05-01.

 * Updated for cordova 1.6.0.
-* In step 4, edit AlarmReciever.java line 14 (marked w/ FIXME) to use your package.
+* In step 4, edit AlarmReciever.java line 14 (marked w/ FIXME) to use
+  your package.

 --